How to Protect Your Outdoor Teak Furniture During the Winter

 Apply a thin coat of teak wood sealant using a sponge, cloth, or brush.
 If you have a paint sprayer, you can use this, too.
 Make sure the coat is applied evenly on all surfaces – then let the furniture dry for a few hours.
 You may need to apply additional coats if the wood is badly weathered.

-Keep in mind, some sealers might change the color of the wood, while others will not.
+Keep in mind that some sealers might change the color of the wood, while others will not.
 The tinted sealers are intended to bring out the wood’s natural color.
 However, these are not as easy to apply – as they need to be applied perfectly evenly.

-If you are looking to restore the wood’s natural color, we recommend having a professional do it.
+If you want to restore the wood’s natural color, we recommend having a professional do it.

 To break it down, here are some key “dos” and “do-nots” when applying sealer to your teak outdoor furniture: